comfuzzle/Comfuzzle/README.md

 -  - mood able to change according to time or events , day usually active sometimes lazy night usually unpridictable

--  - overthinker and inneed of others attention [ its ok to call me Attention seeker! no im not one but i will accept it as a joke ]
+-  - overthinker and inneed of others attention cuz im a ahole/jk

 -  - when i say afk sometimes i will talk again bcuz i have spare time when i stop talking thats when im genuinly afk/asleep !